 Individuals can apply for asylum regardless of whether they are lawfully in the United States.
 In other words, an undocumented immigrant can still be eligible for political asylum.
-To apply for asylum, one must either request it at a port-of-entry when first entering the United States, or file an application within one year of arrival in the U.S.
+To apply for asylum, one must either request it at a port of entry when first entering the United States or file an application within one year of arrival in the U.S.

 To apply for asylum, one must fill out and file a USCIS Form I-589, Application for Asylum and Withholding of Removal.
 No fee is required to process the application.

-Asylum interviews must be conducted within 60 days after an applicant files a claim, and the entire process typically takes around 180 days.
+An asylum interview must be conducted within 60 days after an applicant files a claim, and the entire process typically takes around 180 days.
 If the United States Citizenship and Immigration Service (USCIS) asylum officer conducting the interview finds that the request cannot be granted, undocumented applicants will be referred for deportation proceedings before the Executive Office of Immigration Review (EOIR).

 Philadelphia Immigration Lawyers at the Law Offices of MC Law Group, LLC Represent People Seeking Political Asylum

-We proudly represent non-citizens seeking a better life in the United States.
-To schedule a free, confidential, no-obligation consultation with one of our experienced Philadelphia immigration lawyers at the Law Offices ofMC Law Group, LLC call us today at 215-496-0690 or contact us online.
+We proudly represent non-citizens impacted by present or past persecution in their country and who seek a better life in the United States.
+To schedule a free consultation with one of our experienced Philadelphia immigration lawyers at MC Law Group, LLC call us today.
 We strive to provide our clients with the highest quality legal representation for a full range of immigration issues.

 After submitting your application, you will be scheduled for an interview with an asylum officer from the USCIS.
 During the interview, you will be asked questions about your background, reasons for seeking asylum, and the evidence you provided.